 If your child was previously enrolled in Pequot Lakes Public Schools and will not be homeschooled, please inform the school of their withdrawal.
 If you re-enroll your child in school, please inform Brenda Williams at 218-568-9334 that you are no longer homeschooling.

-Minnesota homeschools are encouraged to carefully review Homeschool Information for Parents provided by the Minnesota Department of Education.
+Minnesota homeschools are encouraged to carefully review the Homeschool Questions and Answers document provided by the Minnesota Department of Education.

 EDUCATIONAL REIMBURSEMENT RATE